ThomasLdev/php-blog/README.md

 If you want to install the projetct locally, be sure to have PHP 7.4 and MYSQL running on an apache server.

+Download the files and place in htdocs/blog/, on your local server.

-Install via composer with these dependencies :
+Run composer with these dependencies :

 {
     "require": {